 Step 4: Editing Forecast Box to Extend Trendline in Excel

-- And this is the initial trendline chart with the given data set.
+- This is the initial trendline chart with the given data set.

 - Firstly, Double-click on the trendline to open the Format Trendline Panel.